lightning/bolts/02-peer-protocol.md

 funder open it while the fundee has forgotten it.

-`option-data-loss-protect` was added to allow a node, which has somehow fallen behind (e.g. restored from old backup), to detect that it's fallen-behind.
+`option-data-loss-protect` was added to allow a node, which has somehow fallen behind (e.g. has been restored from old backup), to detect that it's fallen-behind.
 A fallen-behind node must know it cannot broadcast its current commitment transaction — which would lead to total loss of funds — as the remote node can prove it knows the revocation preimage.
 The error returned by the fallen-behind node